alyxshang/sharkey.rs/README.markdown

 ## ABOUT :books:

-This repository contains the source code for a Rust library enabling users to perform different actions on the Fediverse platform ***Sharkey***.
+This repository contains the source code for a Rust library and CLI tool enabling users to perform different actions on the Fediverse platform ***Sharkey***.
 This library is on [crates.io](https://crates.io/crates/sharkey) under my old name.
-Using that version of this crate is not advised.
-I not only rebranded myself, but also made some improvements to this crate.
+Using that version of this library is not advised.
+I not only rebranded myself, but also made some improvements to the library.

 ## INSTALLATION :inbox_tray: